projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 ...
 ```

-When the aggregate usage for all namespaces crosses the hard quota, then the native `ResourceQuota` Admission Controller in Kubernetes denies the Alice's request to create resources exceeding the quota:
+When the aggregate usage for all namespaces crosses the hard quota, then the native `ResourceQuota` Admission Controller in Kubernetes denies Alice's request to create resources exceeding the quota:

 ```
 kubectl -n oil-development create deployment nginx --image nginx:latest --replicas 10